 Most of the rented farmland is used for grain production.
 These crops have strong demand and are an easy source of cash for farmers.

-However, there are a wide variety of crops grown across farms all over the United States.
-Let's cover those now.
+However, various crops are grown across farms all over the United States.
+So let's go ahead and cover those now.

-According to the USDA Economic Research Service, these are the 10 most popular crops grown in the United States.
+According to the USDA Economic Research Service, these are the ten most popular crops grown in the United States.

+- Soybeans: Believe it or not, the United States is the world's leading producer and exporter of soybeans!
 These days, soy is in just about every product we eat.
-You can process soybeans for oil, use them as feed for animals or human consumption.
+In addition, you can process soybeans for oil and use them as feed for animals or human consumption.

-Coming in at number 3 is Wheat, another profitable crop we grow here.
+- Wheat: Coming in at number 3 is Wheat, another highly profitable crop.

-The United States has a vast climate, meaning many different fruits can be grown here.
-Whether this is apples in New York or Florida Oranges, we grow a lot of fruit too.
+- Fruit: The United States has a vast climate, meaning many different fruits can be grown here.
+Apples and oranges are the most common.

-We grow a lot of cane sugar in states like Florida, Louisiana, Hawaii and Texas.
-We also produce a lot of stevia in the Southeast, used as a sugar alternative.
+- Sweeteners: Cane sugar is grown in Florida, Louisiana, Hawaii, and Texas.
+Stevia is also produced in the Southeast and used as a sugar alternative.

-Beyond just corn, we grow a lot of vegetables here too.
-This could be tomatoes or romaine lettuce for human consumption or vegetables that we process into other products.
+- Vegetables: Beyond just corn, vegetables are common in the US too.
+This includes tomatoes or romaine lettuce for human consumption or vegetables that we process into other products.

-The only climate that supports rice crops is in the Southern parts of the United States.
-In fact, we grow a lot of the rice in California.
+- Rice: Rice crops are grown in the Southern parts of the United States.
+We grow much of our rice in California.

-This crop category includes beans, legumes, peas and peanuts.
+- Pulses: This crop category includes beans, legumes, peas, and peanuts.

-Surprisingly, peanuts are not tree nuts.
-These are actually pulses.
-Tree nuts include almonds, walnuts, pecans, hazelnuts and more.
+- Tree Nuts: Surprisingly, peanuts are not tree nuts.
+These are pulses.
+Tree nuts include almonds, walnuts, pecans, hazelnuts, and more.

 Farmland Investing Trends

-According to a report by Farm Foundation, here are the current trends we are seeing with farmland.
+According to a report by Farm Foundation, here are the current trends we see with farmland.

-The first major trend within farmland investing, mentioned earlier, is that more people are investing in farmland as non-operating landlords.
-This includes institutional investors, REITs and even individuals who are buying shares of farmland through online platforms.
+The first significant trend within farmland investing, mentioned earlier, is that more people are investing in farmland as non-operating landlords.
+This includes institutional investors, REITs, and even individuals buying farmland shares through online platforms.

-Another trend seen right now is consolidation of smaller farm operations into larger ones.
-This is largely due to weak commodity prices.
+Another trend seen right now is consolidating smaller farm operations into larger ones.
+This is mainly due to weak commodity prices.
 Crops like wheat and corn are a commodity.
-Larger farms operate more efficiently, so combining operations is often a cost effective move.
+Larger farms operate more efficiently, so combining operations is often cost-effective.

-We are also seeing a shift away from gluten, as more people are opting for a gluten free diet.
-This is resulting in less demand for wheat.
-However, these people are often consuming wheat alternatives such as soy or rice.
+We are also seeing a shift away from gluten as more people are opting for a gluten-free diet.
+This results in less demand for wheat.
+However, these people often consume wheat alternatives such as soy or rice.

-Lastly, there is a growing trend of individuals making direct equity investments in farmland.
-In the past, it was mostly large institutional investors purchasing farmland as an investment.
-Now, there are countless platforms that allow you to purchase shares of farmland similar to how you purchase a share of a publicly traded company.
+Lastly, a growing trend of individuals making direct equity investments in farmland is growing.
+In the past, it was primarily large institutional investors purchasing farmland as an investment.
+Now, countless platforms allow you to buy shares of farmland, similar to purchasing a percentage of a publicly-traded company.

 How To Earn Money

-The first, and most straightforward, way to make money owning farmland is to grow something on your land.
-However, since most of us likely do not want to be getting our hands dirty, this would mean renting it out to a farmer.
-The farmer you lease the land to will pay a set amount of money per month for the rights to grow on that land.
+Growing and selling crops is the most obvious way to make money owning farmland.
+However, since most of us likely do not want to get our hands dirty, this could mean renting it out to a farmer.
+The farmer you lease the land to will pay monthly for the rights to grow on that land.

 If you own the entire farm, 100% of that money goes to you.
-If you own shares of the farmland, you will earn a percentage of the rent payment based on what percentage of the farm you own.
-Most of the farmland investing platforms will pay these distributions out on a quarterly or annual basis.
+However, if you own shares of the farmland, you will earn a percentage of the rent payment based on what portion of the farm you own.
+Most farmland investing platforms will pay these distributions out quarterly or annually.

-The second way to make money with farmland investing is by selling the farm for a profit down the road.
-Let's say you bought farmland for $100,000 and then 10 years later it was worth $150,000.
-If you sold it, you would have a $50,000 capital gain from owning the land.
-As the old saying goes, they aren't making any more land.
+Like a stock, you can also make money with farmland by selling the farm for a profit.
+For example, suppose you bought farmland for $100,000; ten years later, it was worth $150,000.
+So, if you sold it, you would have a $50,000 capital gain from owning the land.
+But, as the old saying goes, they aren't making any more land.
 So, it tends to go up in value over time.

 How To Invest In Farmland

-How you invest in farmland will largely come down to your status as an investor.
+How you invest in farmland will primarily come down to your status as an investor.

-The SEC has set rules about who can and cannot invest in certain investments out there.
-They have a specific status called accredited investor which means a wider array of investments are available to you.
-In order to be an accredited investor, you have to meet certain income, net worth or licensing requirements.
+The SEC has rules about who can and cannot invest in certain investments.
+In addition, they have a specific status called accredited investor, meaning a more comprehensive array of assets is available.
+To be an accredited investor, you must meet certain income, net worth, or licensing requirements.

 Governing bodies like the SEC regulate public investments such as stocks.
-This is resource intensive, and as a result the SEC cannot possibly regulate all investments out there.
+This is resource intensive, so the SEC can only restrict some investments.
 That is why some investments are limited to accredited investors only.
 They view this group as financially stable enough to take on higher risks.
 It is also expected that this type of investor performs their own research and due diligence.

-Unfortunately, many farmland investments out there require you to be an accredited investor.
-First of all, let's define the requirements so you can determine if you are accredited.
+Unfortunately, many farmland investments require you to be an accredited investor.
+So, first of all, let's define the requirements so you can determine if you are accredited.